The journey of Afrobeats isn’t complete without the storytellers, news makers/jouenalist; one of such is Sesan Adeniji.

 Can we say Afrobeats is a cultural nuclear fusion spearheaded by music?

-Do you think our media needs to step up in shaping the idea behind the emergence of Afrobeats to stem the flow of possible cultural theft?
+Do you think our media needs to step up on shaping the idea behind the emergence of Afrobeats to stem the flow of possible cultural theft?

 On the industry going international before this era?

-There was the high-life era with Bobby Benson, I.K.
-Dairo, and Victor Olaiya – that was in the 70s, and do not forget that the 70s was also when the Fela Afrobeat began to dominate.
-Sunny Ade was signed to Island Records and performed at Reggae Sun splash.
-Ebenezer Obey performed at the Montreux Jazz Festival.
-In the later years, we had Majek Fashek sign with Interscope.
+There was the highlife era, that’s the era of the Bobby Benson, I.K.
+Dairo, Victor Olaiya – that was in the 70s, and do not forget that the 70s was also when the Fela Afrobeat began as well but by the 80s it was the pop era of Afrobeats.

 How do you think we can get to the level where we can sign big deals with foreign labels without sacrificing creative freedom?